Prospective members

 That I will not let you flounder, and will do everything I can to help you get your dream job while you are here and long after you graduate.
 This means that we will have regular lab and one-on-one meetings to ensure you are getting the support you need.
 I'm here to support, not micromanage, you.

-Opportunities for professional development, such as fully funded trips to present your work at regional and national meetings.
+Opportunities for professional development (e.g., fully funded trips to present your work at regional and national meetings), proposal writing, and mentoring others in earlier career stages.

 An emphasis on creating a diverse and inclusive lab culture.
 I have a deep appreciation for life experience (vs. performance in the classroom) and will evaluate students holistically when recruiting to my lab.